How to Prepare your Home for Sale

 It never hurts to be prepared.
 Often, your Realtor may need to show your home with little notice.
 So, keep those bedrooms tidy and those bathrooms shining, just in case.

 Rock-and-Roll will never die.
 But it might kill a real estate transaction.
 When it’s time to show your home, its time to turn down the stereo or TV.

 Don’t Turn Your Home into a Second-Hand Store

 You’re selling your home, not everything in it.
 When prospects come to view your home, don’t offer up furniture or fixtures.
 Let them decide what they might want to come with the house.
 Or, you might just lose the biggest sale of all.

 Avoid Crowd Scenes

-Potential buyers often feel like intruders when they enter a home filled with people.
-Rather than giving your house the attention it deserves.
-They’re likely to hurry through.
-Keep the company present to a minimum.
+Potential buyers often feel like intruders.
+This becomes more pronounced when there are tons of people home.
+Rather than giving your house the attention it deserves, they’re likely to hurry through.
+Keep your company at a minimum.